stacks-archive/evangelists/README.md

 - This would help me...
   * An explanation of how this content would help you
 - Resources for getting started...
   * Any current documentation or pages that exist on the topic.
-Search _at least_ this spots:
+Search _at least_ this spot:
     * [All docs on Blockstack](https://docs.blockstack.org/)

 ### How Do I Become a World Class Blockstack Evangelist?